-The health and wellness of military families is central to sustaining the future of American defense capabilities and the All-Volunteer Force.
-The stress of frequent relocations, deployments, financial difficulties, and caregiving (for the wounded, ill, or disabled) can negatively impact the physical and mental health of military families.
+The health and wellness of military and Veteran families is central to sustaining the future of American defense capabilities and our All-Volunteer Force.
+However, the stress of frequent relocations, deployments, financial difficulties, and caregiving (for the wounded, ill, or disabled) can have a negative impact on physical and mental health.

-Low-cost and quality health care is an increasingly important benefit for military families.
+Low-cost and quality health care is an increasingly important benefit for military and Veteran families.

 - Increase access to civilian providers with military cultural competency

-The stressors of the military lifestyle can contribute to adverse mental health outcomes among service members and their families.
+The stressors of the military lifestyle can contribute to adverse mental health outcomes among service members, Veterans, and their families.

 - Change the military’s culture around mental health by (a) educating service members about the importance of tending to their psychological wellness, and (b) empowering service members to identify risk factors for depression, anxiety, PTSD, and suicidal ideation

-- Colocate mental health offices with other services/programs so that it's less obvious that a client is going to a building for mental health purposes
+- Group mental health offices with other services/programs so that it is less obvious a client is going to a building for mental health purposes

-- Fund research into the mental health of military youth
+- Fund research on the mental health of military youth

-Tricare does not currently cover chiropractic services, acupuncture, or other alternative therapies for military family members, retirees, or Tricare Reserve Select beneficiaries.
+Currently, TRICARE does not cover chiropractic services, acupuncture, or other alternative therapies for military family members, retirees, or TRICARE Reserve Select beneficiaries.

 The challenges associated with the military lifestyle may be exacerbated by the unique circumstances of caring for a family member with special needs.
 Similarly, the challenges associated with caring for a family member with special needs may be exacerbated by the military lifestyle.